sturob/tmux-propane/README.md

 These are novel ways to resize panes:

 trim
-	count the number of duplicate lines in a pane and reduce accordingly. good for trimming empty space in text editors or command prompts. alt-n
+	count the number of duplicate lines in a pane and reduce height accordingly. good for trimming empty space in text editors or command prompts. alt-n

 maximise